 Power of Attorney

 If you designate an agent with a power of attorney, the agent can act in your place in a transaction.
 The agent has the same authority as you would and can act independently without getting your prior approval.
 Check your state laws before signing the document.
-A power of attorney may need to be notarized to be valid.
+In some instances a power of attorney is not valid until you have it notarized.
 Take the power of attorney to the bank when opening or closing an account or adding the agent to the list of authorized signatures.
 You can revoke the power of attorney at any time without giving a reason.
 The revocation should be in writing and kept with the original power of attorney.

 Scope of Authority

-The agent should open the account in the principal's name and list himself as having power of attorney.
+If your power of attorney agent opens a new bank account for you, he should open the account in your name and list himself as having power of attorney.
 Ask the bank how the agent should sign checks on your behalf.
 He may have to sign your name and add the "POA" notation on the check.
-Other banks may let an agent sign his own name as long as he is listed on the signature card.
+Other banks may let your agent sign his own name as long as he appears on the signature card.

 Denise Sullivan has been writing professionally for more than five years after a long career in business.
 She has been published on Yahoo!
 Voices and other publications.
 Her areas of expertise are business, law, gaming, home renovations, gardening, sports and exercise.